Language Translation

 Goal II: Ensure that all Indiana parents and caregivers have access to the resources and support they need to ensure their infants thrive and celebrate their first birthday.

-Goal III: All pregnant persons with substance use and/or mental health challenges have access to and receive risk-appropriate treatment and support services
+Goal III: All pregnant patients with substance use and/or mental health challenges have access to and receive risk-appropriate treatment and support services.

-Goal IV: All pregnant persons receive timely, high-quality, equitable and trusted prenatal care that results in an uncomplicated delivery and a healthy term baby.
+Goal IV: All pregnant patients receive timely, high-quality, equitable and trusted prenatal care that results in an uncomplicated delivery and a healthy term baby.

 Goal V: All parents receive the support and resources needed post-discharge to meet their individual needs and improve their opportunity to see their child’s first birthday.

 New task forces have been added to existing ones to address the challenges and opportunities that were identified during the planning process.
-The chart below represents the infrastructure of IPQIC and the priorities established for 2022-2024.
+Click here to view the infrastructure of IPQIC, and the priorities established for 2022-2024.

 The completed work and ongoing activities of IPQIC are designed to complement the continuing efforts of the Indiana Department of Health (IDOH) to improve outcomes for Indiana’s mothers and babies.
 The work of IPQIC is focused on both maternal and neonatal mortality and morbidity issues as well as emerging issues that often result in additional task forces and workgroups.
 IPQIC and its members remain committed to supporting the efforts of IDOH in working actively to promote quality outcomes for Indiana mothers and their babies.